FarmDyn/documentation/docs/template/biogas_module.md

 ```

-Moreover, in order to use a biogas plant different components need to be present which differ by lifetime
+Moreover, in order to use a biogas plant, different components need to be present which differ by lifetime
 (investment horizon *ih*).
 For example, in order to use the original
 plant, the decision maker has to re-invest every seventh year in a new
 engine but only every twentieth year in a new fermenter.